Tuesday, May 27, 2025

 Me trying to be cool with Flo Rida (and probably not succeeding).

-Laura and I will Lionel Richie.
+Laura and I with Lionel Richie.

 Me with Meghan Trainor